tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 {{</note>}}

-In addition to builtin types, we need a way for users to define new types, and then reference those types. so if a use has `type X = Int`, then they should be able to say:
+In addition to builtin types, we need a way for users to define new types, and then reference those types.
+If a user has `type X = Int`, then they should be able to say:

 ```haskell